 The most important things to look for are:

-- is it validated for the species being treated and
+- validation for the species

 - is the platelet concentration adequate